PlanetLive/LinearA/disc/README.md

 [Linear A Deciphered](../)
-# The Season of the Disc
+# The Seasons of the Disc

 ## A Story of Annual Trade Migrations between Families